Love, Simon: Plot

 On Christmas Eve, to distract people from his own humiliation, Martin outs Simon by posting his emails on the school's gossip site.
 Simon's sister, Nora, tries to comfort Simon but he shuts her out and does not return his friends' texts and calls.
 Simon comes out to his parents on Christmas morning, to their surprise and acceptance.
 After the holidays, Nick and Abby, now a couple, confront Simon about the lies he told and learn that he tried to keep them apart due to Martin's blackmail.
-Leah confesses to Simon that she was in love with him, not Nick, and is upset he came out to Abby first.
+Leah confesses to Simon that she was in love with him, not Nick, and is upset that he attempted to set her up with Nick.
 After his friends break off from him, Simon receives a final email from Blue, who is upset that their emails have been leaked.
-Blue tells Simon that they should stop speaking and deletes his email account.
+Blue tells Simon that they should stop emailing and deletes his email account.

-In the cafeteria, Simon and an openly gay student, Ethan, are mocked by classmates.
+In the cafeteria, Simon and an openly gay classmate, Ethan, are mocked by bullies.
 Ethan and Simon bond over the difficulties they have faced coming out.
-After his mother reaches out and comforts him, Simon apologizes to Leah and tells her he is in love with Blue.
+After his mother comforts him, Simon apologizes to Leah and tells her he is in love with Blue, and then his father comforts him.
 Simon posts a confession on the gossip site apologizing to his friends, seeking out Blue and asking him to meet at the school carnival.
 After the school musical, Leah, Nick and Abby make amends with Simon and invite him to go to the carnival with them.
-Waiting for Blue at the carnival, Simon rides the Ferris wheel, drawing a large crowd of peers.
+Waiting for Blue at the carnival, Simon rides the Ferris wheel, drawing a large crowd of classmates.
 When Simon runs out of tickets, Martin buys him one more ride.
-Just before the ride begins, Bram sits next to Simon, revealing himself as Blue after all; the kiss Simon saw with the female student was a drunken misunderstanding.
-They ride the Ferris wheel together and kiss as their friends cheer them on.
+Just before the ride begins, Bram sits next to Simon, revealing himself as Blue; the kiss with a girl was an inebriated error.
+They ride the Ferris wheel together and kiss as their friends and classmates cheer them on.

-Simon's life gradually returns to normal and he begins a relationship with Bram.
+Simon's life returns to normal and Bram has become his boyfriend.
 While picking up his friends and boyfriend for school, Simon suggests that they forgo their usual morning routine and instead go "on a little adventure".